Feb. 1, 2016

 A “business ready” or “shovel ready” site is one that through ownership or option is easily available for transfer to the interested company; utilities are present or can be quickly delivered; environmental and other studies have identified any areas of risk; and transportation access exists.

 For an interested company, these factors can cut down considerably on the site development costs and time to market.

 Q. Why is it important for Clermont County to have more developable sites?

 A. As more companies decide to locate in Clermont County, more jobs become available to county residents.
 In the four-county metro region (Hamilton, Butler, Warren and Clermont), a greater percentage of Clermont residents commute out-of-county (60%) compared to the others.
 An expanding job base in Clermont County means better quality of life and more tax dollars invested at home.

-A. An economic impact analysis by the Economics Center at the University of Cincinnati estimated that South Afton Commerce Park will create 1,855 jobs at the site and 1,675 indirect jobs in supplies, services, etc. when fully built out.
+A. An economic impact analysis by the Economics Center at the University of Cincinnati estimated that South Afton Industrial Park will create 1,855 jobs at the site and 1,675 indirect jobs in supplies, services, etc. when fully built out.
 South Afton is expected to attract manufacturing and warehousing businesses.
 Additionally, the report states that development and construction of the site will generate 863 jobs over 10 years.

 Q. Why is county government involved in financing a business ready site?
 Shouldn’t private developers be doing this?